CubeBeveled/6b6t-advertising/README.md

 *NOTE: console is also known as command prompt, if you are on windows*
 # Configuration
+### sendChatMessagesInConsole
+If a bot should send chat messages in console

 ## advertising
 ### usernameBlacklist
 Usernames in this list wont receive your advertisements